Ada Lovelace: Work

+Babbage's lecture, Menabrea's French transcription, Lovelace's translation and Notes A-G

+In 1840, Babbage was invited to give a seminar at the University of Turin about his Analytical Engine.
+Luigi Menabrea, a young Italian engineer and the future Prime Minister of Italy, transcribed Babbage's lecture into French, and this transcript was subsequently published in the Bibliothèque universelle de Genève in October 1842.
+Babbage's friend Charles Wheatstone commissioned Lovelace to translate Menabrea's paper into English.

-During a nine-month period in 1842–43, Lovelace translated the Italian mathematician Luigi Menabrea's article on Babbage's newest proposed machine, the Analytical Engine.
-With the article, she appended a set of notes.
+During a nine-month period in 1842–43, Lovelace translated Menabrea's article.
+She augmented the paper with seven notes, A to G, about three times longer than the translation.
+The translation and notes were then published in the September 1843 edition of Taylor's Scientific Memoirs under her initials AAL.

 Explaining the Analytical Engine's function was a difficult task; many other scientists did not grasp the concept and the British establishment had shown little interest in it.
 Lovelace's notes even had to explain how the Analytical Engine differed from the original Difference Engine.
 Her work was well received at the time; the scientist Michael Faraday described himself as a supporter of her writing.

-The notes are around three times longer than the article itself and include (in Note G), in complete detail, a method for calculating a sequence of Bernoulli numbers using the Analytical Engine, which might have run correctly had it ever been built (only Babbage's Difference Engine has been built, completed in London in 2002).
-Based on this work, Lovelace is now considered by many to be the first computer programmer and her method has been called the world's first computer program.
-Others dispute this because some of Charles Babbage's earlier writings could be considered computer programs.